BenjaminShinar/FlexingMyCode/mockmon/README.md

 A small project that I can be motivated to work on.
 A simple version of a battling game.
 The user (player) will control mock-monsters (mockmons) and battle the computer in a manner similar to the famoues game.

+## Points of intrest
+I want to replicate the bugs. over the years, the player community discovered many bugs and glitches in the game, and i wish to see how these might have come into existence. so in some cases I will delibratly have behavior which seems non-sensical.
+I believe these this bugs were not put in the game intenionally, but were products of software design which was streched beyond what it was intended for, either by the constraints of the availble programming languages or by last minute changes that had to be implemented. therefore, i will try to design this program in a way that those bugs appear organically.

 ## Tasks and Stages - this will eventuall be the Issues tab